-Whether the consequences of an accident are inconvenient or catastrophic, our personal injury team provides the prompt, responsive and sympathetic service you need to obtain your compensation as speedily and successfully as possible.
+Whether the consequences of a military accident are inconvenient or catastrophic, Slater & Gordon provides the prompt, responsive and sympathetic service you need to obtain your compensation as speedily and successfully as possible.
 We have helped clients bring claims for injuries caused through defective equipment, military training accidents and road traffic accidents.

 Inquests for Military Personnel

-We have represented families at Inquests to help them understand thecircumstances surrounding the details of their loved ones.
-Most recently Adam Wilson represented families at a week-long inquest into the events surrounding the death of four soldiers who were killed in a Snatch Land Rover in Afghanistan.
+We can represent families at Inquests to help them understand the circumstances surrounding the details of their loved ones.
+Recently Slater & Gordon Lawyer Adam Wilson represented families at a week-long inquest into the events surrounding the death of four soldiers who were killed in a Snatch Land Rover in Afghanistan.

 There are various circumstances in which military personnel can bring a claim for compensation as a result of a military accident or injury: